dajiangsuo/dajiangsuo.github.io/_pages/about.md

 #Zero Energy Vehicle-to-Infracture Communication
 :   Suo, D., Li, H., Bhattacharyya, R., Melià-Seguí, J. and Sarma, S., 2023.
 RF-enhanced Pavement Markings for Mobile Robot Lane Detection.
 In 2023 IEEE International Conference on Automation Science and Engineering.

-## Unordered Lists
+## Teaching

   * Postdoc Teaching Fellow, 1.200 [Transportation: Foundations and Methods](http://student.mit.edu/catalog/m1b.html), 2022 Fall.

+## Invited Talks

+  * Talk at the Department of Civil, Environmental and Construction Engineering, The University of Central Florida, March 2023.
+  * Talk at the Polytechnic School, Arizona State University, March 2023.
+  * Talk at the Department of Mechanical Engineering and Engineering Science, The University of North Carolina at Charlotte, March 2023.
+  * Talk at the Department of Department of Civil and Environmental Engineering, The University of Southern California, March 2023.
+  * Talk at the Department of Department of Industrial and Manufacturing Systems, The University of Hong Kong, February 2023.
+  * Talk at the Department of Civil & Environmental Engineering, The University of Wisconsin–Madison, February 2022.